Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 {
   "error": {
   "code": "0",
   "message": "The query specified in the URI is not valid.
-The Snapshot tables in Analytics are intended to be used only in an aggregation.
-Details on recommended query patterns are available here: <fwdlink>"
+The Snapshot tables in Analytics are intended to be used only in an aggregation."
   }
 }
 ```

-## Restrictions
+## Restrictions guidelines

 ### **️️✔️ DO** limit the query to the project(s) you have access to.
 One of the core principles of Analytics Service is that one query returns the same result for all users of fails in a user does not have permissions to the data.
 There are no implicit filters added based on who runs the query.
 One consequence is that you, the query author, have to pay attention to project filters to make sure that the target audince will be able to execute them.
 If a query tries to access the data in a project for which you do not have access, you will get the following error message.